drewwmercer/GiphyAPI/README.md

 Use the GIPHY API to make a dynamic web page that populates with gifs of your choice.

 ## Check it out
-Your site is ready to be published at https://drewwmercer.github.io/GiphyAPI/.
+The interactive site is published at https://drewwmercer.github.io/GiphyAPI/.